catseye/Tamsin/doc/Tamsin.markdown

 The contexts in Tamsin which expect a term expression are `return`, and `set`.  (and arguments to productions, but you haven't seen those yet.)

-In these contexts, a bareword evaluates to an atom.
+In these contexts, a bareword evaluates to an atom (rather than a non-terminal.)

     | main = return hello.
     = hello

 But an atom can contain arbitrary text.
-To include an atom which contains spaces or other things which are not "bareword", enclose it in single quotes.
+To write an atom which contains spaces or other things which are not "bareword", enclose it in single quotes.

     | main = return Hello, world!